 If you can’t increase your sleep time, make it as comfortable as possible.

-Get a new mattress or a new pillow.
-Invest in some quality sheets.
+Invest in a new mattress or treat yourself to a new pillow.
+Splurge on some quality sheets.
 Give your kid the boot to their bed or a pallet on the floor if you co-sleep.

-Do whatever you have to do, but make every minute of sleep you get count.
+Do whatever you have to do, but make sure that every minute of sleep you’re able to get counts.